SAP/swagger-plugin-for-sphinx/README.md

     }
 ]
 ```
-Each item of the list will generate a new swagger HTML page.
+Each item on the list will generate a new swagger HTML page.
 The `name` is the HTML page name and `page` defines the file name without an extension.
 This needs to be included in the TOC.
 The `options` are then used for the `SwaggerUIBundle` as defined [here](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/configuration.md).
 Please don't specify the `dom_id` since it's hardcoded in the HTML page.

-In the sphinx build, a HTML page is created and put into the `_static` directory of the build.
+In the sphinx build, an HTML page is created and put into the `_static` directory of the build.

-If the specification is provided as a file, don't forget to copy it (e.g. by putting it into the `html_static_path`).
+If the specification is provided as a file, don't forget to copy it (e.g., by putting it into the `html_static_path`).

-To silence the warning `toctree contains reference to nonexisting document`,, just put a dummy file with the same name as `page` into the source folder.
+To silence the warning `toctree contains reference to nonexisting document`, just put a dummy file with the same name as `page` into the source folder.

 ## Build and Publish